Brcrwilliams/brcrwilliams.github.io/_posts/2017-07-19-same-origin-request-forgery.md

 If you are not familiar with these concepts, you may want to do some reading and understand what they are.
 I've included some links as starting points.
 If you already know what all of them are, then read on.

-Today I'll be talking about a weakness that exists in a large number of CSRF mitigations: They can be circumvented with XSS.
+Today I'll be talking about one form of XSS exploitation: Bypassing CSRF mitigations.
 Let's do a quick run down of the many forms on CSRF mitigations, and how they work.

 The following can be used to guard against CSRF:
 * A CSRF token